Lassie Online

 Dorothea J. Snow

-Original cover for Lassie and the Secret of the Summer«« original cover
+Original cover for Lassie and the Secret of the Summer

-It's time for summer vacation, and Jeff's after money again—this time to buy himself a record player so he can listen to records by his favorite singer, Dan Dawson—but his money-making schemes come to an abrupt halt when Gramps severely injures his back, and then the pump to the well breaks down.
-To Gramps' horror, Ellen decides to takes in visitors who want to spend their vacation on the farm, and gives Jeff an opportunity to earn some money by helping with extra chores and entertaining the guests.
-Jeff views the vacationers as just so much more work, but to his surprise he makes some fast new friends.
+It's time for summer vacation, and Jeff's trying to earn money again—this time to buy himself a record player so he can listen to records by his favorite singer, Dan Dawson (he's found his dad's old Victrola and some of his favorite records up in the attic, but it's a poor replacement for a hi-fi unit with a record changer)—but his money-making schemes come to an abrupt halt when Gramps severely injures his back, and then the pump to the well breaks down.
+To Gramps' horror, Ellen decides to takes in visitors who want to spend their vacation on a farm, and gives Jeff an opportunity to earn some money by helping with extra chores and entertaining the guests.
+Jeff views the vacationers as just so much more work and more trouble, but to his surprise he makes some fast new friends.

-Later, 1960s cover for Lassie and the Secret of the Summer later, 1960s cover »»
+Later, 1960s cover art for Lassie and the Secret of the Summer

-There's a nice variety of guests who come to the farm, but the biggest surprise comes from Jeff's dad's old "Victrola" record collection.
+There's a nice variety of guests—two birdwatching schoolteachers, a couple with a small daughter and grandparents with a lively young grandson, a painter looking for peace, quiet, and natural settings, among others—who come to the farm, but the biggest surprise comes from Jeff's dad's old "Victrola" record collection.
 See if you can figure out why Lassie's special record is so special before the truth is revealed.
+Let's say Jeff gets his heart's desire, but in a very unexpected way!

 Lassie: Forbidden Valley